 The Little Falls Watershed Alliance mission is to protect this fragile environment.
 We run over 40 events each year, plenty of opportunities to do your part and help in our efforts to repair the water, restore the land, revive our woods and clean our parks.
 We invite you to join us in stewardship of our watershed.

-There is a creek in the Westbard Sector and the Master Plan has a vision to naturalize it creating a green ribbon through the sector for walking, biking and enjoying the outdoors, a show case for the county.
+There is a creek in the Westbard Sector and the Master Plan has a vision to naturalize it creating a green ribbon through the sector, a show case for the county.

 Today, the Willett Branch runs through the area in a concrete lined channel.
 The walls of the channel are covered in graffiti and the banks are trashed.
 It is truly an eyesore.